mzahana/jetson_vins_fusion_docker/README.md

 ## Intel Realsense D435i
 * Install the docker image as described above
 * Calibrate the D435i IMU as described [here](https://github.com/arjunskumar/vins-fusion-gpu-tx2-nano/blob/master/docs/RealSense_Depth_D435i_IMU_Calib.pdf)
-* Calibrate the D435i stereo infrared cameras
+* Calibrate the D435i stereo infrared cameras using Kalibr
     * Prepare a [calibration target](https://github.com/ethz-asl/kalibr/wiki/calibration-targets).
 It is recommended to print an apriltag calibration target, you can download from [here](https://github.com/ethz-asl/kalibr/wiki/downloads)
     * Connect the D435i camera using the USB C cable
     * If you are using a PC, make sure to install Realsense SDK and [realsense-ros](https://github.com/IntelRealSense/realsense-ros) in order to run the D435i.
 Otherwise, you can run it directly in the docker container provided by this repo